 “Those things are luxurious,” this friend said after Katie and I had parted company.

 “I know,” I said.
 I could’ve gone on and on about her breasts, and how I thought about writing about them, but I decided to play it cool and switch topics.

 I did flirt with pursuing Katie, when her breasts were all over me, and she was acting so apologetic.
-I know it was a bold, and even a little nasty to even think of a move like that, but she was so out of my league and there are so few chances a guy like me has at a girl like her.
+I know it was a bold, and even a little nasty to think of a move like that, but she was so out of my league and a guy like me has so few chances at a girl like her.
 I didn’t do it, but if you’re a male, and you’ve ever had a gorgeous woman do something that a creative mind could get creative with, you know those images that pass through one’s brain, that result in someone that prays for you doing another decade of a rosary.

 I became Katie’s good friend again.
 Maybe we never were good friends, maybe we were just good associates.
 Whatever we were, we were it again.
 As superficial as it sounds, I considered it a privilege to have her speak to me.
 I also enjoyed the prestige I gained by having others see us speak.
 She sat next to me at lunch, she left the lunchroom to smoke with me, and when she left for the day, she would stop to speak with me.
 Her acts of contrition didn’t last long, however, and they all occurred while my good friend was dating her.

 When I did flirt with the delusion that some part of Katie Newberry was starting to become interested in me, I had that question of loyalty to a good friend nipping at my heels.
 Then he just wakes up on a Tuesday, as far as I was concerned at one point, and decides he’s going to break with her.
 It seemed so arbitrary.

 Those of us that sat at the same lunch table with him were obsessed with it.
 We wouldn’t allow him to talk about anything else, until he sufficiently answered this one question we had.